ONLYOFFICE/CommunityServer/Roadmap.md

 ### CRM

 * IP-telephony integration

+### Backend

-* Reports with export to document editors
+* Switch to jQuery 3.1
+* Discontinue support for IE 8 and earlier versions
+* ApiSystem service fuctionality for hosted solutions

 ## Version 9.5

 ### General

+* Modularity support
+* CKEditors/MediaWiki update
 * Inactive portal data removal
 * Creating user with login/password combination
-* Creating operating system image (CoreOS)
-* Interface adaptation for mobile devices
 * Portal registration using email only
-* Two-factor authentication using disposable password generation
+* Talk redesign
-* Generation of demo data for new users
+* Support for push notifications

 ### Control Panel

-* Customization of editors
+* SSO: support for shibboleth and other providers

 ### Documents module

-* Adding watermarks to documents
+* Video view in browser
-* Integration with SyncThing (DropBox analog)
+* Integration with Sharepoint
-* Document digital signature
-* Full-text search by the document contents

 ### Mail module

-* Integration with Microsoft Exchange
-* Mail message templates
-* Possibility to create mail boxes at the custom domain during the user creation
+* Possibility to create mail boxes at the mail server for mass mailing with the portal
-* Mail message read notification
-* Mail server IMAP synchronization support
-* Possibility to create own mail folders
-* Possibility to create own rules for the automated mail sorting
-* Mail Server API

 ### CRM

-* SMS messaging to the contacts
-* Task templates
-* Integration with accounting software (e.g., 1C)
-* Invoice templates for the editors
+* Reports with export to document editors
-* Extended search
-* Mobile application
-* Customized user report generator

-## Version 10.0

-### General

-* Possibility to use tags for the search in Feed
-* Possibility to centrally manage user subscriptions
-* Video/audio connection for the portal users
-* Export of poll results to a spreadsheet
-* Smart polls (possibility to create up to 50 questions in a single poll)
-* Possibility to create private rooms in Talk with the access by password

-### Documents module

-* Video view in browser

 ## Project Information